- Florida Statistical Abstract Online

-GAINESVILLE, Fla. — Consumer confidence among Floridians rose three points to 77 in May, reversing a three-month decline, according to a monthly University of Florida survey.
+GAINESVILLE, Fla. — Consumer Sentiment among Floridians rose three points to 77 in May, reversing a three-month decline, according to a monthly University of Florida survey.
 The latest figure is nine points higher than it was a year ago.

 Three of the five index components used in the study showed rising confidence.
 For example, the overall expectations among respondents that their personal finances will improve in the coming year jumped eight points to 87 from last month.
 Confidence in the U.S. economy in the coming year went up one point to 74, while trust in economic conditions over the next five years rose five points to 81.